Skip to main content

 Data flow between credential issuers, holders and verifiers

-GOV.UK Wallet is built in three parts to connect government departments (credential issuers), users (credential holders) and verifiers requesting data (credential verifiers).
+GOV.UK Wallet is built in 3 parts to connect government departments (credential issuers), users (credential holders) and verifiers requesting data (credential verifiers).

 1. Government department issuers